My name is Daniel Wenner and I currently live in Nashville, Tennessee with my fiance, Mary, and our two dogs, Maggie and

 We moved to Nashville in 2008 after I graduated with a B.S. in Interactive Media Design from the Art Institute of Philadelphia.

-In the near future we intend to relocate to the "Research Triangle" area in North Carolina.
+In the future we would like to relocate to the "Research Triangle" area in North Carolina.

 Q: Why did you move to Nashville?

 Q: Why do you want to move to North Carolina?

 A: Mary and I have been wanting to move somewhere new in order to get a change of pace/scenery and to be slightly closer to our families in Pennsylvania, where we grew up and eventually met.
 We're also pretty tired of being landlocked and would really like to be closer to the ocean.

 Q: Why did you leave iostudio?